Organizational Excellence

 Summary of objective implementation status (achievements or progress over last year; significant delays or issues, etc.)

 On May 23, 2023, staff provided an update to the Board of Supervisors on the results of the community survey, which was conducted between March 28, 2023, and April 7, 2023.
-This survey is intended to provide baseline data that may be used to evaluate trends in future years and will inform the County’s community engagement strategy.
+This survey is intended to provide baseline data that may be used to evaluate trends in future years.

 Key findings from the survey include: